mrc-ide/grout-deploy/README.md

 During deployment, you'll be prompted to authenticate with packit via github.

-After deployment, the server with be available on `http://localhost:5000`.
+After deployment, the server will be available on `http://localhost:5000`.

 ## Deployment configuration